- All medical school applicants are required to take the MCAT entrance exam. About the MCAT

 When will the Committee send my letters to schools?

 The PHC submits letters beginning June 1st and will keep original copies of all letters.

 - GPA is examined in context of the student's overall educational data

-- An upward pattern in your GPA demonstrates the ability to adjust to educational demands over time
+- An upward trend in your GPA demonstrates the ability to adjust to educational demands over time

 Science Course Grades

-- A solid level of good performance (3.5 or better) will demonstrate the ability to handle the intellectual demands of medical school
+- Good performance (3.5 or better) will demonstrate the ability to handle the intellectual demands of medical school

 - Effort given to achieve those grades gives a pre-med student the opportunity to evaluate his/her abilities and career choice